This article was updated on June 27, 2019.

 If you use curbside check in, you won’t have to line up inside the check in area – which will be a time saver.
 If you have mobility issues, or need a wheelchair or buggy service to get you through to your departure gate, then this will also be a service you need to tip for.

-My Tip: If you use curbside check in, then you’d ideally tip $2 in cash for each bag you are checking.
-If you use a wheelchair/buggy then tip at least $5 in cash.
+My Tip: If you use curbside check in, then you’d ideally tip $2 in cash (minimum) for each bag you are checking.
+If you use a wheelchair/buggy then tip a minimum of $5 in cash.
 Both are subject to the service you receive however on what you wish to tip.
+But these people are transporting your bags – so take that into consideration!

 Tipping At Hotels

-Staying at hotels doesn’t guarantee that a patron has to tip when staying there.
+Staying at a hotel doesn’t mean that a guest has to tip every person they interact with when staying there.
 If you stay at a low level 2-3 star chain like a Best Western, Holiday Inn or a Choice Hotel (Sleep Inn, Comfort Inn etc) then a tip is rarely necessary for most things unless it’s a higher end version within that company.
-(Aside from Housekeeping, which you should tip for everywhere!)
-Basically if you carry your own bags and just ask for general information from the concierge/staff, then you don’t need to tip anyone at your accommodation – unless they offer additional things to guests or you require room service, or your room made up.
+(Aside from Housekeeping of course, which you should tip for everywhere!)
+Basically if you carry your own bags and just ask for general information from the concierge/staff, then you don’t need to tip anyone at your accommodation – unless they offer additional things to guests, like booking you tours and so forth; or you require room service, or your room made up.

 If you’re staying at a boutique hotel, a Hilton, or anything that sits at 4 stars or higher, then you should definitely expect to tip for everything.